Navigating Market Turbulence

 This course addresses the following Technical Skills and Competencies (TSCs) and Proficiency Level (PL):

-- G11.
-Industry Knowledge (Products): Private Banking and Wealth Management - Level 3
+- Industry Products: Private Banking and Wealth Management (Level 3)

 Participants are encouraged to access the IBF MySkills Portfolio to track their training progress and skills acquisition against the Skills Framework for Financial Services.
 You can apply for IBF Certification after fulfilling the required number of Technical Skills and Competencies (TSCs) for the selected job role.